os-js/manual.os-js.org/src/v3/tutorial/express/README.md

 # Express Tutorial

-The OS.js server runs on Express.
+The OS.js server runs on Express and this turial shows you how access the APIs.

 > NOTE: A body-parser middleware is used by default to decode both JSON and urlencoded data.